-(As approved by the University Senate on 26 August 2015)
+(As approved by the University Senate)

-Important information for current and prospective students (effective as of January 2016):
+Important information for current and prospective students (effective as of January 2017):

-The current National Diploma: Engineering: Electrical (Heavy Current) will be phased out starting in 2016 to allow for the introduction of the new Bachelor of Engineering in Power Engineering.
+The current National Diploma: Engineering: Electrical (Heavy Current) will be phased out starting in 2017 to allow for the introduction of the new Bachelor of Engineering Technology in Power Engineering.

-The last cohort of first-time entering students admitted to this National Diploma qualification will be in January 2016.
+The last cohort of first-time entering students admitted to this National Diploma qualification will be in January 2017.